 The acclaimed Henschke family, foundation members of Australia’s First Families of Wine, was one of the pioneering families of South Australia when Johann Christian Henschke migrated from Silesia (Germany in 1841).
 Each generation has contributed to the legend with fourth generation Cyril Henschke pioneering varietal, single-vineyard wines in the 1950s, most famously Mount Edelstone and Hill of Grace Shiraz.
 Fifth-generation winemaker Stephen and his viticulturist wife Prue have won many awards for their talent, innovation and integration of vineyard and winery.
 They lead the way with environmental, biodynamic and organic principles.
 Henschke wines are handcrafted and deeply personal, reflecting the unique terroir of vineyards: the wine names tell either a personal story of the family or the cultural history of their region.

 The Mount Edelstone vineyard, situated in the Eden Valley, was planted in 1912 by Ronald Angas, a descendant of George Fife Angas, who founded South Australia.
-Unusual for its time, the vineyard was planted solely to shiraz.
-The ancient 500-million-year-old soils on the vineyard are deep red-brown clay-loam to clay, resulting in low yields from nearly 100-year-old dry-grown ungrafted centenarian vines.
-First bottled as a single-vineyard wine in 1952, it became recognised as one of Australia’s greatest shiraz wines.
+Unusual for its time, it was planted solely to shiraz.
+The ancient 500 million-year-old soils on the vineyard are deep red-brown clay-loam to clay, resulting in low yields from over 100 year-old dry-grown, ungrafted centenarian vines.
+First bottled as a single-vineyard wine in 1952, it became recognised as one of the greatest shiraz wines in Australia.

 Vivid, deep purple-crimson; this is a blue-blood aristocratic shiraz, certain in its supreme power, length and balance, and not going out to prove anything.
 If anyone doubts its quality now, the scales will fall from their eyes over the decades ahead, as it will be recognised by all and sundry as one of the greatest Mount Edelstones.
-Drink by: 2062; Price: $140.00; Alcohol: 14.5%; Rating: 98 Points; James Halliday Wine Companion
+Drink to: 2062; Date Tasted: Feb 2014; Alcohol: 14.5%; Rating: 98 Points; James Halliday Wine Companion